bcraig83/beehive/README.md

 - Some helper methods, such as clearing down the database.

 Most of this functionality can be found in the "Fixture" class.

+The application follows the 'clean architecture' style of application.

+I've also employed the "Unit of Work" pattern for bundling repositories together and allowing us to save changes to the database in a transactional manner.

+The application is wired up in the standard way, from the "ConfigureServices" method in the Startup class.
+In the constructor for the "Fixture" class, we can see how this is exercised, and then various 'boundary' components are replaced, such as the database and the API client.

+The imagined functionality here is quite simple, and largely implemented in the DrumService class.

+- A request comes in to get a drum of honey.
+- We call out to an (imagined) API via the DrumClient.
+This is simply a dummy implementation.
+- The response is persisted into the database.
+- The response is also returned to the caller.